-OVERVIEW: This funder supports causes that seek to break the cycle of generational poverty among women and girls in the five-county Atlanta metro area, and promote economic self-sufficiency.
+OVERVIEW: This funder supports causes that seek to break the cycle of generational poverty among women and girls in the five-county Atlanta metro area, and it seeks to promote economic self-sufficiency.

 FUNDING AREAS: Women and girls in the Atlanta area, poverty, education

 IP TAKE: This funder does not accept unsolicited proposals.
 Grant applications are currently by invitation only.

 PROFILE: The Atlanta Women’s Foundation (AWF) was originally established as a fund in 1986 that was part of the Community Foundation for Greater Atlanta.
 It was re-established as an independent foundation in 1998, and it is the only public foundation in the state of Georgia solely dedicated to women and girls.
 The foundation seeks “to be a catalyst for change in the lives of women and girls.”
 Specifically, AWF supports groups that improve the lives of females living in Clayton, Cobb, DeKalb, Fulton and Gwinnett counties.
 Over the years, AWF has invested over $13 million into 250+ Atlanta-area nonprofits that help local women and girls move from poverty to economic self-sufficiency.
 Breaking the cycle of generational poverty is at the heart of this funder’s mission.